sanskritim2302/Invoice-management-system-task/README.md

 - **Node.js**: Ensure Node.js is installed on your system.
 You can download it from [nodejs.org](https://nodejs.org/).
 - **Backend API**: The application expects a backend API running on `http://localhost:5000/api/invoices`.
 You can adjust the API URL in the code if needed.

+## Visit the live version of the Invoice Management System at the following link:

+- **Click here to explore the Invoice Management System** : https://invoice-management-system-task-six.vercel.app/